springload/ecs-tool/README.md

 ### Installation

 There are `deb` and `rpm` packages and binaries for those who don't use packages.
 Just head up to the releases page.

+For Mac users there is one simple command: `brew install springload/tools/ecs-tool`.